sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 On each release, you can have multiple revisions.Each rev is like a snapshot of the application.

-We can find helm charts in public repos and use them.
+We can find helm charts in public repos and use them. :

 Helm produces metadata and needs somewhere to save it.
-It saves it as a k8 Secret.
+It saves it as a k8 Secret.:

+artifacthub.io:
+- you see thousand of charts there

+components of helm chart:
+- templates(folder)
+- values.yaml
+- Chart.yaml
+- LICENSE
+- README.md
+type  " application or library

 ```
-## Helm- Helloword
+## Helm- Helloworld
 <img src="https://github.com/sheyijojo/kubernetes_CKA_Exams/blob/main/pdfs/helm-helloworld.png?raw=true" alt="Description" width="500">

 ## Heml - wordpress
 <img src="https://github.com/sheyijojo/kubernetes_CKA_Exams/blob/main/pdfs/helm-wordpress.png?raw=true" alt="Description" width="500">